-Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Declined
+Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Plunged

 "I believe," said Malone, 78, explaining why she came out.
 "I know the young people of today don't believe, but I do."

-Pope Francis spent the weekend in a radically different Ireland than the one John Paul II encountered.
+Francis spent the weekend in a radically different Ireland than the one John Paul II encountered.
 It is richer, more educated, more secular — and deeply disillusioned after revelations of widespread clerical sexual abuse, the cruelty of church-run workhouses that took children away from their unwed mothers and repeated church cover-ups.

 When John Paul II visited, weekly Mass attendance in Ireland was around 80 percent and homosexuality was illegal.
 Today, Mass attendance hovers around 35 percent.
 In 2015, Irish people voted to legalize same-sex marriage.
 Ireland's Taoiseach, or prime minister, Leo Varadkar, is openly gay.
 In May, two-thirds of voters went against church doctrine and cast ballots to remove a constitutional amendment banning abortion.

-"Most people here in Ireland have changed their views on the Church due to the hurt and the neglect that's been caused," said Catherine Malone, Carmel's daughter, who wheeled her mother to the sidewalk to see the pope.
+"Most people here in Ireland have changed their views on the church due to the hurt and the neglect that's been caused," said Catherine Malone, Carmel's daughter, who wheeled her mother to the sidewalk to see the pope.
 "Ireland was such a poor country back in 1979, but so much was expected from us.
 We were really bullied into donations every week."

-Whereas the last papal visit was a national celebration, some people at Pope Francis' Sunday Mass in Phoenix Park were a little defensive amid all the criticism of the Church as it continues to grapple with what has become a global sexual abuse crisis.
-Sarah O'Rourke, who teaches religion in a Roman Catholic primary school, went to witness Pope Francis' message so she could bring it back to her students, the vast majority of whom don't attend Mass.
-She brought her family, but didn't tell several acquaintances because she thought they might be critical.
+Whereas the last papal visit was a national celebration, some people at Francis' Sunday Mass in Phoenix Park were a little defensive amid all the criticism of the church as it continues to grapple with what has become a global sexual abuse crisis.
+Sarah O'Rourke, who teaches religion in a Roman Catholic primary school, went to witness Francis' message so she could bring it back to her students, the vast majority of whom don't attend Mass.
+She brought her family but didn't tell several acquaintances because she thought they might be critical.

 "Unless I was asked and I knew it would get a good reception, I didn't say anything," said O'Rourke.
 "Maybe that's the wrong approach to take but, you know what I mean, it wasn't a popular thing to say."